beratkaya61/convert-markdown-to-pdf/README.md

 3. npm install

 ### Configuration
-Before running the application, make sure that you have Pandoc installed on your system.
+Before running the application, make sure that you have Pandoc and LATEX installed on your system.
 You can download it from the Pandoc website.

+### Pandoc command to convert markdown to PDF
+pandoc "markdownFileName".md --pdf-engine=xelatex -o "pdfName".pdf

 ### Running the Application
 To start the application, use the following command: